-This program focuses on learning the identity and evolutionary relationships of marine organisms.
+This program focuses on learning the identity and evolutionary relationships of marine organisms and marine conservation biology.
 Marine environments support an extremely diverse group of autotrophic and heterotrophic organisms, which together comprise an important fraction of Earth’s biodiversity.
-The proximity of Evergreen's campus to various marine habitats provides excellent opportunities to study many diverse groups of organisms.
-Emphasis will be placed on learning the regional marine flora and fauna and the program will cover some ecology and animal behavior to inform our understanding of biodiversity.
-In Winter quarter, we will focus on invertebrates, fishes, and marine birds.
-In Spring quarter, we will continue to study invertebrates and add marine botany and the study of marine mammals.
+In Winter quarter we will focus on invertebrate biology, marine botany, conservation biology, and marine paleontology.
+In Spring quarter, we will continue to study marine conservation and paleontology and add the biology and behavior of marine vertebrates, including fishes, birds, and mammals.

 This offering will prepare you for careers and advanced study in:

 marine science, conservation biology, environmental science, and other life sciences

 Two quarters (8 credits) of college-level general biology with labs, and one quarter (4 credits) of college-level general chemistry with lab.

 - Winter Complete Online Learning - This offering delivers all of its instruction online.